And now for the dynamite! Undercover Huber's ruthless thread shines a light on 1 reason WHY Adam 'Sack of' Schiff is panicking

 — Undercover Huber (@JohnWHuber) May 9, 2020

-So is it say to say the ‘Schiff’ is about to hit the fan?
+So is it say to safe the ‘Schiff’ is about to hit the fan?

 Hrm.